-Hospice UK has introduced Hospice IQ a new platform to enable hospice members to share knowledge and request support from fellow hospice colleagues.
+Hospice IQ is a platform to enable hospice members to share knowledge and request support from fellow hospice colleagues.
 There are a number of interactive forums including ‘Care and clinical’, which is open to all members and is therefore a good place to ask your colleagues any questions you may have.

 To make it easy to follow forum threads and keep up to date on all forum posts, you can register to receive email alerts each time a new questions is asked.
 Read our short guide on using the forums for guidance on how to register.

 Please take time to visit Hospice IQ and see if you can help your fellow members.